k-henningson/dig-it/README.md

-# Dig It ❄️ - expected completion date January 31st 2023
+# Dig It ❄️ - In progress (MVP estimated completion date: February 2023)

 Dig It is a mobile app that assists backcountry skiers in assessing avalanche conditions by evaluating the snowpack.
 The goal of this project is to provide the backcountry community with a solution for recording snow pit data.
 <br></br>